-The Zen of Sausages: A Taxonomy of Sausages for Your Grill
+The Science of Sausages: A Taxonomy of Sausages for Your Grill

 "Although the frankfurter originated in Frankfurt, Germany, we have long since made it our own, a twin pillar of democracy along with Mom’s apple pie.
 In fact, now that Mom’s apple pie comes frozen and baked by somebody who isn’t Mom, the hot dog stands alone.
 What it symbolizes remains pure, even if what it contains does not."
 William Zinsser